lucanag/lucanag.github.io/sampling-s.md

 ## Tasks / Requirements
 ```
 1. An Ableton project by using
-    1. Using only existing audio file or record one
+    1. Only existing audio file or record one
     2. Sampler
     3. Simpler
     4. Warping (different algorithm)